darrenstarr/cdptools/README.md

 ### IPv6 in the address list

 Currently, the code does not enumerate and include IPv6 addresses in the transmitted packets.
 This should be corrected soon.

+### Licensing

+I'm going to speak with legal following the summer vacation.
+Up until now, we have talked about MIT or BSD licensing all our code, and in the case of libcdp, this shouldn't be a problem.
+However, in the case of the kernel module, this will likely have to be GPL or LGPL.
+We have no idea how to work with the GPL.
+Altogether, there is very little code which is Linux kernel specific in this project and as such, I don't want to be burdened with the legal overhead of the GPL.
+I can easily see this costing me a hundred or more working hours to sort out.
+So, we'll see what we can do.
+Obviously anything which must be licensed under the GPL will be, but we'll minimize that in favor of an open license like MIT on all the non-module code.